MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: Experiments

 \section{Experiments}

+To assess the practical applicability of the proposed method, we divide our experimental analysis into two parts.
+First, we present a case study based on a two-dimensional setting from the \textit{ESL} dataset \citep{Ben-David1989LearningConcepts}, intended to provide intuitive insight into the behavior of MonoKAN and to illustrate the ethical importance of certified partial monotonicity.
+This case study aims to visually analyze how unconstrained or partially constrained models can produce unfair or counterintuitive predictions, motivating the need for strict monotonicity guarantees in certain domains.

-To assess the practical applicability of the proposed method, we conduct experiments across multiple datasets and benchmark against the latest state-of-the-art algorithms.
-Although no other study presents a certified partial monotonic KAN, the idea is to compare the results obtained against the existing MLPs approaches found in the literature.
+Next, we conduct a comprehensive set of experiments across multiple benchmark datasets to evaluate MonoKAN's performance relative to existing state-of-the-art models.
+Although no prior work has introduced a certified partial monotonic Kolmogorov–Arnold Network, we compare against leading monotonic MLP-based methods reported in the literature.

 To ensure a fair and consistent comparison, we adopted the experimental procedures established by \citet{Liu2020CertifiedNetworks} and \citet{Sivaraman2020Counterexample-GuidedNetworks}, which are widely accepted in the literature.
 Therefore, for each dataset, the experiments were conducted three times to report the mean and the standard deviation.
-Consequently, although we benchmark our results against the state-of-the-art monotonic architectures \citep{Nolte2022ExpressiveNetworks}, \citep{Runje2023ConstrainedNetworks}, we reran their experiments using the methodology of \citet{Liu2020CertifiedNetworks} and \citet{Sivaraman2020Counterexample-GuidedNetworks}.
+Moreover, the dataset is divided using a three-way split, where 80$\%$ of the data is used for training and validation, and the remaining 20$\%$ for testing.
+Within the training portion, an additional 80$\%$/20$\%$ split is used to separate a validation set for early stopping.
+Consequently, although we benchmark our results against the state-of-the-art monotonic architectures \citep{Nolte2022ExpressiveNetworks,Runje2023ConstrainedNetworks}, we reran their experiments using the methodology of \citet{Liu2020CertifiedNetworks} and \citet{Sivaraman2020Counterexample-GuidedNetworks}.
 This approach ensures methodological consistency and allows for a fair comparison across the different studies.
+To support reproducibility and clarify the scope of our evaluation, we have added Appendix \ref{ap:data_description}, which contains detailed descriptions of all datasets used, including task type, input dimensionality, number of monotonic features, and the rationale behind the constraints applied.
+It is important to note that the monotonic feature selection criteria were not selected by the authors but are instead defined in the original benchmark studies \citep{Liu2020CertifiedNetworks, Sivaraman2020Counterexample-GuidedNetworks}.

+All computations were carried out on a server equipped with two Intel(R) Xeon(R) Platinum 8480C CPUs.
+Each processor provides 56 physical cores and supports 2 threads per core, resulting in a total of 224 hardware threads across both sockets.
+The CPUs operate at a maximum clock speed of 3.8~GHz.
+The system is also provisioned with approximately 2.1~TB of RAM, ensuring sufficient memory for all experimental workloads.
+Moreover, for GPU-accelerated experiments, the server was provisioned with an NVIDIA H200 GPU (driver version 550.90.07, CUDA 12.4).
+The proposed code was developed based on the Pytorch framework \citep{Paszke2019PyTorch:Library}.
+The results and the proposed MonoKAN code can be accessed on GitHub at \href{https://github.com/alejandropolo/MonoKAN}{\url{https://github.com/alejandropolo/MonoKAN}}.